-Regarding the item on the staff and members conference for South and Vale - it was requested that options for a virtual event / webinar should be explored by officers.
+Regarding the staff conference item - it was requested that options for a virtual event / webinar should be explored by officers.

 RESOLVED: to

 Approve the minutes as a correct record of the meeting on the 8 June 2020.
 The chair will sign them as such.